Overview

 Has your educational path made you think about a more personal, autobiographical degree, one that is built on your individual and academic interests investigated from a variety of disciplinary perspectives?

-Interdepartmental Requirements
+Interdepartmental Major Requirements

-Major: Consists of ten core courses (40 credits) from at least two departments, and up to four supplementary courses.
+An interdepartmental major mus consist of ten core courses (40 credits) from at least two departments, and up to four supplementary courses.
 The major is supervised by two faculty advisors, and is approved by the Committee on Individualized Interdepartmental Programs (CIIP).

-Beginning spring 2021, proposals for interdepartmental clusters through the Multidisciplinary Studies Center (MSC) will not be accepted.
 Interdepartmental clusters available through the cluster search engine (clusters that include 'INT' in the cluster ID) are still available.

 How to Get Started